wercker-labs/wercker-blog/source/posts/2013-06-19-Introducing-our-new-add-app-flow.md

 ---

 <h4 class="subheader">
-At wercker, we love getting feedback from our users as it helps us finetuning and improving the product in a meaningful way for our users.
-In this post we're introducing the new <strong>add application flow</strong> that we just deployed to production.
+At wercker, we love and appreciate receiving feedback from our users and the developer community as it helps us finetune and improve wercker in a meaningful way.
+In this post we're introducing the new <strong>add application flow</strong> that we just deployed to production and which we couldn't have delivered without this feedback.

-Sign up for wercker <a href="https://app.wercker.com/users/new/">for free here</a>
+As always you can sign up for wercker <a href="https://app.wercker.com/users/new/">for free here</a>

 </h4>